alire-project/alire/doc/publishing.md

 ## Publishing outcome

-Once the pull request is verified and merged, the new release will become available for normal use.
+Once the pull request is verified and merged, the new release will become available for normal use after running `alr index --update-all`.
 The open source Ada ecosystem needs all the help it can get, so thank you for contributing!

 ## ALR Badge